lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Using Test-Driven Development approach consistently
 - Using Docker Compose to containerize Qdrant and Neo4j databases
 - Separate development and testing database instances to ensure test isolation
-- Using proper singleton patterns for database clients instead of LRU cache for async functions
+- Using proper singleton patterns ONLY for stateless services without event loop dependencies
+- Creating fresh instances per request for all services with async database connections
 - Providing both sync and async test fixtures for different test scenarios
 - Ensuring all API models have proper validation with complete required fields
 - Using factory functions for dependency injection rather than direct class dependencies